iliubinskii/eslint-plugin-misc/README.md

 ## [](#synonyms)Synonyms

-You can create rule synonyms like this:
+You can use the same rule several times by adding synonym:

 ```js
 // .eslintrc.synonyms.js